The election of Joe Biden has sparked enthusiasm among student borrowers. However, it is important to separate fact from fiction.

 - Any potential discussion of student loan cancellation involves a widespread and outright forgiveness of student loans.

 - It is important to remember that there are other student loan exemption programs.

 - For example, the Public Service Loan Forgiveness program helps student borrowers qualify for federal student loan exemption if they work for a qualified public service or non-profit employer and make at least 120 monthly student loan payments. (plus other requirements).

 - Biden supports the public service loan forgiveness program and has offered to offer up to $ 50,000 in student loan forgiveness after five years.

 - If you don’t work in the public service but are struggling to repay your student loans, you can also get student loan forgiveness through an income-based repayment plan.

 - Although the student loan forgiveness is not immediate, you can get a student loan forgiveness after 20 years (undergraduate student loan) or 25 years (graduate student loan).

 Many borrowers expect at least some relief from their student loan.
 There are many proposals in Congress to cancel student loans.
 However, it is important to understand the facts so that you can make an informed decision regarding your student loans.
 The bottom line: Student loan cancellation can happen, but don’t expect it to be inevitable.
-There are many moving parts in Congress, any student loan cancellation plan can ultimately seem different from what was proposed during a presidential campaign.
+There are many moving parts in Congress, any student loan cancellation plan can ultimately look different from what has been proposed during a presidential campaign.